Stream 1 - Now closed

-- Grants of up to $200,000 are available to Smaller State Sporting Associations, Regional Sports Assemblies, Regional Academies of Sport and other State Sport and Recreational Bodies for operational support (applications now closed)
+- Grants are available for State Sporting Associations, Regional Sports Assemblies, Regional Academies of Sport and other State Sport and Recreational Bodies for operational support

-- Grants of up to $15,000 are available for Associations and Leagues (applications now closed)
+- Grants of up to $2,000 are available for Associations and Leagues

 Why is the funding needed?

 Since the start of the pandemic, community sport revenue has dropped significantly, putting at risk the viability of clubs, leagues and state sporting associations.